google/zetasql/docs/data-types.md

 + During the transition from standard time to DST, one hour is skipped.
 A civil time from the skipped hour is treated the same as if it were written an hour later.
-For example, in the `America/Los_Angeles` time zone, the hour between 2 AM and 3 AM on May 10, 2024 is skipped on a clock.
+For example, in the `America/Los_Angeles` time zone, the hour between 2 AM and 3 AM on March 10, 2024 is skipped on a clock.
 The times 2:30 AM and 3:30 AM on that date are treated as the same point in time:

   ```zetasql